San Remo Parking Review

 In order to manage the transition period following the recent changes to parking restrictions in San Remo, regular parking patrols will need to be implemented to the area.
 Following installation of the new signage restrictions, parking officers were in San Remo providing information and education to those who park in those areas most impacted.
 It is intended to increase parking officer presence in San Remo over the coming summer period as residents and visitors continue to adjust to these changes.
 We expect to see longer term parking behavioural changes, leading to improved parking and traffic movements in San Remo.

-Traders in San Remo were visited by Officers in October advising of the changes to parking.
-Our Community Safety Team was also on site once the new signage was installed (late October) to provide advice on the changes to business owners, community members and visitors.
+Traders in San Remo were visited by Officers in October 2021 advising of the changes to parking.
+Our Community Safety Team was also on site once the new signage was installed in late October2021 to provide advice on the changes to business owners, community members and visitors.

 Will you be issuing all day parking permits for traders?